 Problem Description

-Given a positive integer n, return the punishment number of n.
-The punishment number of n is defined as the sum of the squares of all integers i such that:
+Given a positive integer n, compute the punishment number of n.
+The punishment number is defined as the sum of the squares of all integers i (1 <= i <= n) such that the decimal representation of i * i can be partitioned into contiguous substrings with the property that the sum of the integer values of these substrings equals i.

 Key Insights